Nightingale-LZH/FSM-Compiler-2/readme.md

 - [x] ~~Structural controls like `break`, `continue`, `return`~~
 - [ ] Error state, analogs to ending state
 - [ ] L6(?)
 Optimization, convert Moore state to Mealy transition.
+- [ ] Add more comment in the codes